giovannabbottino/notebook/_docs/data_structure/list/linked_list.md

 }
 ```

-To populate the List, the *push* can be used.
-This *push* need a valid List and Node.
+To populate the List, we will use the *push* function.
+This *push* needs a valid List and Node.

 There is two conditions to push, when the list is empty and when the list is not empty.
 When is empty you need to cast the *head* and the *tail* to be the Node.
 In others conditions you have to define the *next* in the *tail* to be the new Node.
-This way, when you push it to the end, it will have a *next* pointer to to the Node.
+This way, when you push it to the end, it will have a pointer *next* to to the Node.

 Now you are ready to finally update the tail to the Node.